OCA/oca.recipe.odoo/doc/configuration.rst

 Default value: ``''``

-If set, this string option makes the recipe write the versions it has installed
- - including pinned versions which is the difference to the standard ``update-versions-file`` - into the filename given in requirements.txt syntax.
+If set, this string option makes the recipe write the versions it has installed, including pinned versions which is the difference to the standard ``update-versions-file``, into the filename given in requirements.txt syntax.

 This is useful for mixed buildout/pip environments, and for tools like `pip-audit
 <https://pypi.org/project/pip-audit>`_ or `dependabot